KarlaNunes/KarlaNunes/README.md

 - 🎓 I'm currently studying Systems Analisys and development at IFRN
 - 💻 I'm on track for learning more about Front End web development with NextJS
 - 🚀 I'm constantly trying to improve my skills and learning something new
-- ⚡ Fun fact: I'm a Harry Potter fan
+- ⚡ Fun fact: I love reading books

 ## 🛠 &nbsp;Tech Stack